 The diversity of form in animals is an astonishing phenomenon to behold.
 One can see it among even some of the smallest multicellular organisms, the nematodes, and above all in their feeding structures.
 Nematodes lead virtually every lifestyle known to animals and include microbivores, omnivores, predators, and parasites of insects, vertebrates, and plants.
 The functional diversity of nematodes, which may be the most abundant and species-rich animals on earth, is reflected in their mouthparts.
-Our lab aims to bring this diversity into the realm of evolutionary developmental biology (evo-devo).
+Our lab aims to understand the evolution of this diversity through approaches integrating developmental genetics, phylogenetics, genomics, and natural history.

-Research in the lab examines how interactions among development, ecology, and population genetics – particularly through developmental plasticity – drive the evolution and diversification of form.
-The model system and central reference point for this research is the nematode Pristionchus pacificus.
+Research in the lab examines how development and ecology interact to translate genotypes to phenotypes – particularly, through developmental plasticity – and how this interaction influences the evolution and diversification of form.
+The reference point and central model system for this research is the nematode Pristionchus pacificus.
 This species has a structural innovation, moveable teeth that allow omnivorous feeding on bacteria, fungi, and even other nematodes.

 Predatory feeding by P. pacificus

-In response to starvation and, as sensed by pheromones, crowding, and competition (Bose et al., 2012), Pristionchus nematodes undergo an irreversible decision in larval development to assume one of two distinct feeding morphs ("eurystomatous" and "stenostomatous").
-The stenostomatous morph grows rapidly on a diet of bacteria, whereas the eurystomatous morph, which is morphologically more complex, has higher fitness than the former morph when fed on nematode prey (Serobyan et al., 2014).
+In response to starvation and, as sensed by pheromones, crowding and competition (Bose et al., 2012), Pristionchus nematodes develop into adults of one of two distinct feeding morphs ("eurystomatous" and "stenostomatous").
+The stenostomatous morph grows rapidly on a diet of bacteria, whereas the eurystomatous morph, which is more complex in form, has higher fitness than the stenostomatous morph when fed nematode prey (Serobyan et al., 2014).

 Mouth polyphenism in P. pacificus

-The ability to exhibit major phenotypic differences from a single genotype, as in P. pacificus, may act as a facilitator of novelty and diversity (Susoy et al., 2015, 2016).
-Research in the lab tests this principle at a genetic level by investigating directly the genes that regulate developmental plasticity and their significance in evolution.
+The ability to make major phenotypic differences from a single genotype, as in P. pacificus, may act as a facilitator of novelty and diversity (Susoy et al., 2015).
+Research in the lab tests this principle at a genetic level by investigating directly the genes that regulate developmental plasticity and their significance in the signatures of evolution.
 Making this research practical is the sophisticated analytical toolkit available for P. pacificus, a self-fertilizing species with a short (four-day) generation time.
-Because teeth enable predation in nematodes, the interplay of ecology and genetic plasticity mechanisms can be studied directly in this system.
+Because teeth are what allow nematodes to be predators, the interplay of genetic plasticity mechanisms with ecoogy can be studied directly in this system.